 - It encourages the calcification of bone and teeth by activating a protein called osteocalcin.

-- It prevents the calcification of other parts of the body, most notably soft tissue, organs and blood vessels.
-It does this by activating a second protein, called matrix GLA protein.
+- It prevents the calcification of soft tissue, organs and blood vessels.

-K2 VITAL® is the world’s most bioavailable form of vitamin K2 and is formulated at a clinical dose of 75µg in LYMA.
+MenaQ7® Matrix is the world’s most bioavailable form of Vitamin K2 and is formulated at a clinical dose of 75µg in LYMA.
 When taken in combination with Vita-algae D3™ as formulated at 2,000 i.u.
 LYMA, you’ll be supporting your body’s calcium metabolism further, and better supporting your heart and bone health than would be the case were you to supplement with either separately.